hphelion/documentation/commercial/GA1/commercial.install-laptop-demo.md

 ##Shutdown and recovery {#shutdown-recovery}

-The following content describes how to to shut down the laptop and recover HP OpenStack installation when the laptop restarts.
+The following content describes how to to shutdown the laptop and recover HP OpenStack installation when the laptop restarts.

 ###Shutdown sequence for the Helion control plane